hydrodynamicstability/publicationlist/qsar.md

 - V. Svetnik, A. Liaw, C.  Tong, J. C. Culberson, R. P. Sheridan, and B. P. Feuston, 2003:  [Random forest:  a classification and regression tool for compound classification and QSAR modeling](https://doi.org/10.1021/ci034160g). *Journal of Chemical Information and Computer Sciences*, **43**: 1947-1958.  :lock:

   - This is by far the most frequently cited journal paper I have co-authored; Google Scholar shows over 4000 citations.
 According to Prof. [Peter Willett](https://doi.org/10.3390/ijms21155576), as of May 2020, this is the fourth most cited paper in the entire field of cheminformatics published between 1978-2018.
+In December, 2025, the editors' [reflections](https://doi.org/10.1021/acs.jcim.5c02905) on the journal's 65th anniversary mentioned this paper as one of its "most highly cited articles."
 The Altmetrics page for this paper shows that blogger Stephen Turner called this paper "the best explanation of Random Forest I've come across" ([Getting Genetics Done](https://gettinggeneticsdone.blogspot.com/2011/02/split-data-frame-into-testing-and.html), 2/24/2011); Nathan Brown called it "seminal" (6/15/2018).

 ## Conference Papers (Refereed)